Qi (state): Spring and Autumn period

-Warring States period – Tian Qi
+Warring States period – Tian dynasty

 Early in the period, Qi annexed a number of smaller states.
 Qi was one of the first states to patronize scholars.
 In 532 BCE, the Tian clan destroyed several rival families and came to dominate the state.
 In 485, the Tian clan killed the heir to the house of Jiang and fought several rival clans.
 Four years later, the Tian chief killed a puppet ruler, most of his family, and a number of rival chiefs.
 He took control of most of the state and left the monarch with only the capital of Linzi and the area around Mount Tai.
 In 386, the house of Tian fully replaced the house of Jiang as rulers of Qi.
 The Warring States period ended with the Qin conquest of Qi, which was the last to fall, in 222.
 So ended Qi, and the era of Imperial China began.

+Restored Qi (209 BC - 203 BC)

+During the uprisings at the end of Qin dynasty, the state of Qi was restored by the Qi aristocrat Tian Dan (田儋), who enthroned as the King of Qi in 209 BC.
+In 208 BC, Tian Dan led his army to help King Wei Jiu (魏咎) of Western Wei but was defeated by the Qin general Zhang Han.
+Tian Dan was killed and Tian Jia (田假), the younger brother of King Jian of Qi was enthroned.

+Tian Dan's cousin Tian Rong raised an army to drive out Tian Jia, who then fled to the restored state of Chu.
+Tian Rong installed Tian Dan's son Tian Shi as King of Qi and demanded that Chu hand over Tian Jia.
+Chu refused, so Tian Rong did not join Xiang Yu's alliance against Qin.
+Xiang Yu instead enfeoffed Tian Du (田都) as the King of Qi.
+In 206 BC, Tian Rong rebelled against both Tian Shi and Tian Du and declared himself King.
+In 205 BC, Xiang Yu then led a large army to attack Qi, killing Tian Rong.
+At the same time, Liu Bang launched a surprise attack on Pengcheng, the capital of Chu, forcing Xiang Yu to withdrew his troops from Qi.
+Tian Rong's brother Tian Heng (田横) took the opportunity to recover Qi's territory and had Tian Rong's son Tian Guang enthroned as king.